 \subsubsection{Disjoint scenario}

 In this subsection we present the disjoint analysis for the Plantnet dataset.
 We instantiate our base model without the last layer and then perform classification on novel classes randomly sampled from the total unseen classes by inferring the weights between the penultimate layer and the decision layer.
-We present balanced accuracy on the model capacity on novel classes by performing 30 runs for each value of $N$.
+We present balanced accuracy on the model capacity on novel classes by performing 30 runs for each value of $K^*$.
 Results are presented in figure \ref{fig:Comparative}.

-In figure \ref{fig:Comparative} we show a comparison between models trained on different amount of classes with the same amount of data by presenting their ability to identify novel classes in a disjointed scenario.
+In figure \ref{fig:Comparative} we show a comparison between models trained on a different number of classes with the same amount of data by presenting their ability to identify novel classes in a disjoint scenario.
 Our results show that diversity of classes seen during training allowed the model to become more robust for novel classes as the model trained with 10 classes performed the worst of all for novel classes.
-However its also important to note that optimizing on higher amount of classes is a more complex problem, requiring more data to be seen by the model, more updates or a more complex model to learn robust features for all seen classes.
+However it's also important to note that optimizing on a higher number of classes is a more complex problem, requiring more data to be seen by the model, more updates or a more complex model to learn robust features for all seen classes.
 This is shown on the curve obtained from the model optimized upon 43 classes, which ranks the second worst.
-Our best result was seen on the model with 28 classes, which had a high class diversity while also learning robust features during training. .
+Our best result was seen on the model with 28 classes, which had a high class diversity while also learning robust features during training.